-The handwriting is regular, the lettering exaggeratingly flourished – Jane loves an upper-case letter and refuses to confine them to the beginning of sentences – the spelling quirky and capricious.
-The ink has faded to brown, but the scarlet margins and meticulously underlined titles are still bright and bold.
+The handwriting is regular, the lettering excessively flourished – Jane loves an upper-case letter and refuses to confine them to the beginning of sentences – the spelling quirky and capricious.
+The ink has faded to brown, but the scarlet margins and diligently underlined titles are still bright and bold.

-The recipes have a very informal tone, and on reading them it is possible to hear Jane chattering away about her cookery recipes, complete with interruptions to her train of thought.
-In the recipe for Taffety Tarts, she gets as far as rolling out the pastry only to leave the instructions hovering unfinished on the page as she then gets distracted into starting a recipe for Manchet.
-This too appears incomplete, as after setting the dough to rise, the seventeenth century save-all of “yn bake itt.” is used to hurriedly end the recipe.
+The book has a very informal tone, and on reading, it is possible to imagine Jane chattering away about her cookery recipes, complete with interruptions to her train of thought.
+In the recipe for Taffety Tarts, she gets as far as rolling out the pastry, only to leave the instructions hovering unfinished on the page as she then gets distracted into starting a recipe for Manchet.
+This too appears incomplete as, after setting the dough to rise, the recipe is hurriedly ended with the vague hand-wave of “yn bake itt.”.

 This Pottage is proper to bee Garnished wth Pitti Patties or Little Pa∫sts a thing never yet in Print And I shall give yow the be∫t diretton for the makeing them when I treat of Bakemeates wch wil bee thereafter given yow

 It takes more than twenty pages for this recipe to turn up.
-Rather than a succinct yet descriptive title, Jane opts for To make the Pufes I was Speaking of before in my Pottage.
-I don’t know about you, but I can almost hear Jane’s vague introductory “Oh…you know…. those things…. pastry bits…. whatchamacallits…. the ones I was talking about earlier!” and see the accompanying distracted, flapping hand.
+Rather than a succinct yet descriptive title, Jane opts to call it To make the Pufes I was Speaking of before in my Pottage.
+I don’t know about you, but I can almost hear Jane’s vague introductory “Oh…you know…. those things…. pastry bits…. whatchamacallits…. the ones I was talking about earlier!” and all-too-easily picture the accompanying distracted, flapping hand.

 The∫e are a thing wch is delightfull to the Eater & is not a u∫uall thing at many Tables to be had and Invented by an Italian

-These pies are a true Deja Food recipe because they include cooked meat in their composition.
-Although I’ve gone with just chicken, the original recipe suggests a combination of chicken and veal.
-Alternatives include turkey or pork.
-The filling also differs from most modern pies in that it has neither sauce nor gravy, and is neither heavy nor cloying, but bright and fresh.
-A squeeze of orange juice, possibly a Seville, and the moisture in the fresh ingredients keeps the filling from both drying out and making the pastry soggy during baking.
-Once baked, a few drops of chicken stock are poured into the pies after baking to add both seasoning and lusciousness.
+These pies are a true déja food recipe through the use of cooked meat in their composition.
+Although I’ve chosen to use just chicken, the original recipe suggests a combination of both chicken and veal.
+Other suitable alternatives would be most poultry and pork.
+The filling also differs from most modern pies in that it contains neither sauce nor gravy.
+A mere squeeze of orange juice, possibly a Seville, and the moisture in the fresh ingredients keeps the filling from drying out and keeps the pastry from becoming soggy during baking.
+Once baked, a few drops of chicken stock are added into the pies to supply both seasoning and lusciousness.

-The most unusual detail for these little savoury pies, is the inclusion of a grape in the middle of each.
-These would have been taken from the thinnings of vines usually grown by the great houses – there’s not enough room to allow every bunch of grapes to ripen – so they would be underripe and therefore quite sharp to the taste, not sweet.
-In the baking they would soften a little and provide a bright burst of tart freshness to the cooked filling.
-Underripe green gooseberries would work equally well, if you don’t have a vine to hand.
+The most unusual detail for these little savoury pies is the inclusion of a grape in the middle.
+Originally, these would have been from bunches taken as thinnings of the vines commonly grown by the great houses (there’s never enough room to allow every bunch of grapes to ripen) so they would be small, underripe and quite sharp to the taste.
+In the baking they soften a little and provide a bright burst of freshness to the cooked pie.
+Small green gooseberries work equally well, if you don’t have a vine to hand.

 Jane suggests serving these as garnishes to the aforementioned pottage (meaty soup) or even on a dish by themselves.
-My further recommendations are for including them in lunchboxes, picnics or as nibbles/appetisers.
+I would widen this by recommending including them in lunchboxes, picnics or as nibbles/appetisers.